 | Admin / Logistics || x2 || Support personnel with ability to work under pressure in a non-office environment. |

-To ensure the exercise is successful, it is also important that the facilitation team has sufficient senior staff with a spread of technical skills and emergency experience.
-Each agency sending candidates is invited to provide a facilitator.
-Up to five facilitators will join the core Exercise Management team.
+To ensure the exercise is successful and achives the requisite objectives, it is important that the facilitation team has sufficient senior staff with a spread of technical skills and emergency experience.
+All agencies who are considering sending candidates are invited to provide a exercise facilitator.
+Up to five facilitators will join the core exercise management team.
 The following profiles are required:

-These facilitators are in addition to exercise control staff.
-Together, they will provide important feedback to participants during the exercise and will play a critical role in the learning process and setting the expected standards for participants.
+These facilitators are in addition to core exercise control staff.
+Together, they will provide important feedback to participants during the exercise and will play a critical role in the learning process and ensuring that the expected standards for participants is reached.

 If you are interested in being part of the facilitation team, you should send your CV to firstname.lastname@example.org and indicate which of the above roles you believe you are best suited for.

-The goal of the exercise is to give solid, hands-on field experience to ICT technicians and team leaders in a complex, high-pressure environment.
-Participants will work in teams to deploy ICT services and equipment under challenging conditions and timeframes.
+The goal of this operational exercise is to give practical hands-on field experience to ICT technicians and team leaders in a complex, high-pressure environment.
+Participants will work in teams to deploy ICT services and equipment in challenging conditions and timeframes.

-This exercise allows participants to get practical experience with the technical solutions adopted by the ETC for emergency response.
-The scenario scope encompasses IT, telecoms and electrical skillsets, including satellite connectivity and networking.
+This exercise allows participants to gain practical experience with the technical solutions adopted by the ETC for emergency response.
+The scenarios cover IT, telecoms and electrical skillsets, including satellite connectivity and networking.

 The exercise will require the participants to complete a number of technical and management objectives, and go through many non-technical experiences.
 In general:

-- Plan and coordinate provision of agency specific and inter-agency services
+- Plan and coordinate the provision of agency specific and inter-agency services.

 - Deploy multiple distinct sites, providing local LAN, WLAN and electrical services.